ankraft/ACME-oneM2M-CSE/docs/Importing.md

 - [csebase.json](../init/csebase.json) for the CSEBase.
 - [acp.admin.json](../init/acp.admin.json) for the admin ACP.
 - [acp.default.json](../init/acp.default.json) for the default ACP.
 - [acp.csebaseAccess.json](../init/acp.csebaseAccess.json) for granting AE's and remote CSE's access to the CSEBase.
+This ACP is dynamically filled with permissions when an AE or remote CSE registers.

 ### Importing Other Resources